Wanda M. Corn: In art

 Over her career as an art professor at Stanford she brought John D. Rockefeller's personal collection to the Fine Arts Museums of San Francisco, which included a "a body of 110 paintings described as the museums’ “single most important gift of art".
-During her curations of art her major influences were the late 19th to mid-20th centuries movements in American visual art.
-Her show and book, The Great American Thing, "focused on specific artists such as Grant Wood, who remains an active focus of her research, and Andrew Wyeth.
+During her curations of art her major subjects were the late 19th to mid-20th centuries movements in American visual art.
+Her show and book, The Great American Thing, "focused on specific artists such as Grant Wood, who remains an active focus of her research, Andrew Wyeth, and Georgia O'Keeffe, about whom she published a book in 2017.
 Her curations are known for "exhibitions that juxtapose material artifacts with art to establish context and richness of interpretation."

 She pioneered the concept of "moderns": those who "began to claim the skyscrapers, billboards, brand-name products, factories, jazz, advertisements and even plumbing fixtures of the 1920s as identifiers of the new "Americanness."

 Awards and honors

-She has received many awards and honors for her research, including the 2014 Distinguished Scholar Award from the College Arts Association.
-She received a fellowship at the Sterling and Francine Clark Art Institute in 2010; and a fellowship from the Georgia O'Keeffe Research Center in 2013.
-In 2007 she received the Women's Caucus for Art Lifetime Achievement Award as well as the College Arts Association Distinguished Teaching of Art History Award.
+Corn has received many awards and honors for her research, including the 2014 Distinguished Scholar Award from the College Arts Association.
 In 2003–2004 she received a fellowship from the Radcliffe Institute for Advanced Study at Harvard University, where she pursued research on Gertrude Stein and the Making of the Modern.
 She received the Archives of American Art's Lawrence A. Fleischman Award for Scholarly Excellence in the Field of American Art History.

+In 2007 she received the Women's Caucus for Art Lifetime Achievement Award as well as the College Arts Association Distinguished Teaching of Art History Award.
+She received a fellowship at the Sterling and Francine Clark Art Institute in 2010; and a fellowship from the Georgia O'Keeffe Research Center in 2013.

 On May 28, 2017, she received an honorary doctorate from her alma mater, Bates College in Lewiston, Maine, for her contributions to art.
+In 2018 she was winner of the 2018 Dedalus Foundation Exhibition Catalogue Award.